You are currently viewing Hospital Injuries and Workers’ Compensation

 Cumulative or Repetitive Trauma Injuries

 Nurses do a lot of walking on hard surfaces during a shift and over the course of a career.
 Knee injuries can occur because of the repetitive stress to the joint.
-Workers’ comp benefits are available for cumulative trauma injuries.
+Workers’ comp benefits are available for cumulative trauma injuries

 Any time a specific motion is repeated, over time, it can accelerate the wear and tear on the joints.
-Walking on hard surfaces, lifting heavy objects, even typing and lead to cumulative trauma.
+Walking on hard surfaces, lifting heavy objects, even typing can lead to cumulative trauma.
 Many people have heard of carpel tunnel syndrome.
 This is a prime example.
 Sometimes, the pain is blamed on the aging process.
 In reality, it may be cumulative trauma.

 Slip and Fall Injuries